-Like her fictional namesake, Tinkerbell the toy poodle seems to think she can fly.
-According to owner Toni Pasquariello, “One day I came home from work and Tink was so excited she jumped off of my husband’s lap and broke her leg.”
-Extensive surgery, including insertion of a plate, followed.
-“Then, a couple months later, I was holding Tink when something crashed in the house and startled her,” says the West Haven, Conn., resident.
+Like her fictional namesake, Tinkerbell, the toy poodle seems to think she can fly.
+According to owner Toni Pasquariello, “One day I came home from work and Tink was so excited she jumped off my husband’s lap and broke her leg.”
+Extensive surgery, including the insertion of a plate, followed.
+“Then, a couple of months later, I was holding Tink when something crashed in the house and startled her,” says the West Haven, Conn., resident.
 “She jumped out of my arms and broke her other leg!”

 The two surgeries together cost several thousand dollars, but Pasquariello didn’t require a blood pressure pill when she saw the bills.
 That’s because she had previously insured her airborne poodle.
 The pet insurance covered a large percentage of the tab.

-- Species Be aware that dogs tend to cost more than cats, in terms of insurance rates.
+Be aware that dogs tend to cost more than cats, in terms of insurance rates.
 That could be because they’re often larger, with higher medical expenses.
 Due to their inquisitive natures, dogs “also seem to get into a lot of mischief,” Iannessa admits.
 Some providers will additionally consider your dog’s breed before coming up with your rate.

-- Plan Pet insurance plans are “kind of like human insurance,” says Jack Stephens, DVM, founder of Pets Best Insurance.
+Pet insurance plans are “kind of like human insurance,” says Jack Stephens, DVM, founder of Pets Best Insurance.
 He explains that costs depend upon the breadth of the plan.
 Plans can run between $8 and $50 per month, depending on what’s covered.
-Basic accident coverage tends to fall toward the lower end, while more complete health and wellness plans can go from around $25 and up.
+Basic accident coverage tends to fall toward the lower end, while complete health and wellness plans can go from around $25 and up.

 Since the cost of living can vary per state, your location may also come into play when companies set their rates.

-Learn How the Claim Process Works
+How Does the Pet Insurance Claim Process Work?

 One of the best types of insurance for dogs is termed “portable.”
 That means policyholders can visit any licensed veterinarian nationwide and receive coverage.
 At VPI, for example, you simply arrange for a veterinarian visit per usual.
 Once that’s through, you fill out a claim form.
 An itemized receipt is also required.
-The documents are mailed to the insurer, who then reimburses you for a portion of the amount within 30 days upon receipt of your paperwork.
+The documents are mailed to the insurer, which then reimburses you for a portion of the amount within 30 days upon receipt of your paperwork.
 “Most reimbursements are mailed out well before the 30-day window,” Iannessa says.

 Based on a recent American Pet Products Manufacturers Association survey, Americans spent $10.1 billion on pet health care in 2007.
 Most of these owners were uninsured.
 According to Stephens, Americans only spend about $250 million on pet insurance each year.
 It’s no wonder he predicts that this figure will rise dramatically over the next five years.
 Given family budget considerations, pet health insurance may become an economic necessity for responsible dog owners.

-1. Ear infections
+- Ear infections

-2. Skin allergies
+- Skin allergies

-3. Hot spots/pyoderma (skin diseases)
+- Hot spots/pyoderma (skin diseases)

-6. Urinary tract infections
+- Urinary tract infections

-7. Benign skin tumors
+- Benign skin tumors

-8. Eye inflammation
+- Eye inflammation

-10. Cocker Spaniel
+- Cocker Spaniel

 Somewhere in this data is the flight-happy dog named Tinkerbell.
 “We do our best to keep Tink on the ground these days,” Pasquariello says.
 “Just one of her surgeries covers the cost I put into pet insurance each year for all four of my dogs.”
 She adds that it’s good to know that with pet insurance, “we will never be in a position where we can’t do everything possible to help our pets.”